The GALAH Survey: Accreted stars also inhabit the Spite Plateau: Observation, reduction, and analysis

-The lithium abundance is presented in this work in the form $\ali=\log[n_\mathrm{Li}/n_\mathrm{H}]+12$, where $n_\mathrm{Li}$ and $n_\mathrm{H}$ are the number densities of lithium and hydrogen respectively, and was each star was determined from synthesis of the 6708~\AA\ lithium line.
+{All stellar parameter and abundance values in this work are from \citet{Buder2021}, with the} lithium abundance for each star determined from synthesis of the 6708~\AA\ Li line {and includes non-LTE corrections}.
+In this work we use the form $\ali=\log[n_\mathrm{Li}/n_\mathrm{H}]+12$, where $n_\mathrm{Li}$ and $n_\mathrm{H}$ are the number densities of lithium and hydrogen respectively.
 On this scale, the BBN prediction is $\ali=2.75\pm0.02$ \citep{Pitrou2018}.
 Examples of HERMES spectra of dwarf stars for the region around 6708~\AA\ are shown in Figure~\ref{fig:comparison_spec_plots}.
-Qualitatively, these spectra confirm the existence of the Spite Plateau --- i.e., at a given metallicity there is little variation in the strength of the lithium line.
+Qualitatively, these spectra confirm the existence of the Spite Plateau --- i.e., at a given \feh and \teff there is little variation in the strength of the lithium line.

-We apply a number of data quality selections to identify a sample of dwarf stars (defined as surface gravity $\logg>3.65$) with reliable stellar parameters and abundances.
-For each star we require: (i) GALAH flag $\texttt{flag\_sp}=0$ (no problems noted in the input data, reduction, or analysis); (ii) GALAH flag $\texttt{flag\_fe\_h}=0$ (no problems noted in the iron abundance determination); (iii) a five-parameter solution from \gaia DR2 to allow for orbital calculations; (iv) signal-to-noise ratio in the red camera (which contains the Li line) greater than 30 per pixel.
-These selections identify 198,475 dwarf stars.
-This is the set of stars that we consider for the remainder of this work.
-Additionally, in any part of the work where we are considering the abundance of element $\texttt{x}$, we require that the GALAH flag $\texttt{flag\_x\_fe}=0$ (no problems noted in the abundance determination).
-For instance, of the 198,475 dwarf stars, application of this flag returns a set of 86,414 dwarf stars with reliable lithium abundances.
+We apply data quality selections to identify a sample of dwarf stars (defined as surface gravity $\logg>3.65$ and absolute G magnitude~$>1.5$) with reliable stellar parameters and abundances.
+For each star we require: (i) GALAH DR3 flag $\texttt{flag\_sp}=0$ and $\texttt{flag\_fe\_h}=0$ (no problems noted in the input data, reduction, analysis, or iron abundance determination); (ii) a five-parameter solution from \gaia eDR3 \citep{GaiaCollaboration2021} to allow for orbital calculations; (iii) the red camera spectrum (which contains the Li line) signal-to-noise ratio $>30$ per pixel.
+These selections identify the set of 197,921 dwarf stars that we consider for the remainder of this work.
+When we are considering the abundance of element $\texttt{x}$, we also require that the GALAH flag $\texttt{flag\_x\_fe}=0$ (no problems noted in the abundance determination).
+For instance, of the 197,921 dwarf stars, 86,320 dwarf stars with reliable lithium abundances.